Al Jazeera says 3 journalists held in Egypt after hotel broadcast

 Al Jazeera’s offices in Cairo have been closed since July 3 when they were raided by security forces hours after the army ousted the Brotherhood’s Mohamed Mursi from the presidency.

-“(They) made live broadcasts of news that harms homeland security, spreading rumors and false news to Qatar’s Al Jazeera channel without permits.”
+“(They) made live broadcasts of news that harms homeland security, spreading rumours and false news to Qatar’s Al Jazeera channel without permits.”

 A member of the Brotherhood and an Australian journalist who works for Al Jazeera were arrested and equipment was seized, including broadcast transmitters, the Interior Ministry said in a statement.

-Al Jazeera said three journalists from its English news channel had been arrested, a correspondent, a producer and a cameraman.
+Al Jazeera said three of its journalists had been arrested, a correspondent, a producer and a cameraman.

 Qatar was a strong financial backer of the Brotherhood’s rule.
 Its relationship with Cairo has deteriorated in recent months as it vehemently opposes the army’s overthrow of Mursi and the crackdown on his movement that has followed.